micleners/gatsby-contentful/README.md

     </div>
   </Layout>
 )

 export default IndexPage
 ```

+## Add index.css
-Create a file in the `pages` directory named `index.css` - we'll come back to use this later.
+Create a file in the `pages` directory named `index.css`.
+You probably noticed we imported that in `index.js`.

+This tutorial is focused on loading data from our CMS through Gatsby and not design.
+I'll provide a style sheet for you later in this tutorial but will not go into depth on what it does.

+## Change Page-2 to Blogposts
 Change the name of `page-2.js` to `blogposts.js`.
-After loading out blogs from Contentful we'll come back to list all our posts here.
+This is where we'll list all of the blogs from Contetnful after we hook it up with a Gatsby plugin.

+## Update Site Meta Data
 Navigate to the file `gatsby-config.js` and update `siteMetadata` with your own information:

 ```js